hironoriyh/ui_lecture_assignment/README.md

 Interactive Fabrication Course
 ============================
-Welcome to the asignment page of Interactive Fabrication course in Creative Technology, Aalto University!
+Welcome to the asignment page of Interactive Fabrication course!

 # Slides